rthallisey/clapper/ansible-tests/writing-validations.md

 `tasks` contain a list of Ansible tasks to run.
 Each task is a YAML dictionary that must at minimum contain a name and a module to use.
 Module can be any module that ships with Ansible or any of the custom ones in the `library` subdirectory.

+You can go to the [Ansible documentation on playbooks to learn more](http://docs.ansible.com/ansible/playbooks.html).

 Ansible Inventory